garden-io/garden/docs/reference/module-types/templated.md

 ### `inputs`

-A map of inputs to pass to the ModuleTemplate.
-These must match the inputs schema of the ModuleTemplate.
+A map of inputs to pass to the ConfigTemplate.
+These must match the inputs schema of the ConfigTemplate.

 Note: You can use template strings for the inputs, but be aware that inputs that are used to generate the resulting module names and other top-level identifiers must be resolvable when scanning for modules, and thus cannot reference other modules or runtime variables.
 See the [environment configuration context reference](../template-strings/environments.md) to see template strings that are safe to use for inputs used to generate module identifiers.